PressClub Global · Article.

 The third generation of the BMW 1 Series will be unveiled to the public for the first time on 25 – 27 June 2019 on the new BMW Group #NEXTGen presentation platform at BMW Welt in Munich.
 Hosting the show premiere of the new BMW 1 Series, meanwhile, will be the IAA event in Frankfurt am Main in September 2019.
 The worldwide launch will get underway on 28 September 2019.

-More than 1.3 million examples of the BMW 1 Series have been produced in its first two generations, the car proving especially popular in Europe.
+Almost 2.5 million examples of the BMW 1 Series have been produced in its first two generations, the car proving especially popular in Europe.
 The third-generation model offers significantly more space than its predecessor with little change to its exterior footprint, thanks to the cutting-edge BMW front-wheel-drive architecture.
 Passengers in the rear are the main beneficiaries, while a larger load compartment also results.
 Available as a five-door model only, the all-new BMW 1 Series is five millimetres shorter than its predecessor at 4,319 millimetres.
 In terms of width (now 1,799 millimetres), it has grown by 34 millimetres while its height (1,434 mm) has increased by 13 millimetres.
 At 2,670 millimetres, the wheelbase is 20 millimetres shorter than that of the second-generation model.

 New face with larger BMW kidney